SoftwareAG/c8y-docs/content/about-doc/intro-documentation.md

 layout: bundle
 ---

-This documentation describes the **10.7.0 release (January 2021)** of the Cumulocity IoT platform.
+This documentation describes the **10.9.0 release (April 2021)** of the Cumulocity IoT platform.

-This documentation includes all new features and functionality introduced with release 10.7.0 (see the [Release notes](/release-notes/overview/) for details).
+This documentation includes all new features and functionality introduced with release 10.9.0 (see the [Release notes](/release-notes/overview/) for details).

 >**Important:** Depending on the Cumulocity IoT plan your organization has purchased, only a subset of the features and functionalities described in this documentation might be available to you.
 >